cluster-11/open-mind/README.md

 ## Open Mind

-> A web application that you can use to train and recognize your own images
+> A web application that you can use to train a machine learning model and make it recognize your images

-- easy to understand and helpful comments
+- currently supports two class
-- uses `ml5` library
+- uses `tensorflowjs`
+- supports _dataset_ upload
+- can download your trained _dataset_
-- similar to google's teachable machine project
+- similar to Google's [teachable machine](https://teachablemachine.withgoogle.com/) project
 - An extended version of the Knn starter application

+### When Using

+- Try to give as much example image as possible so the application can recognize it better
+- Since the training happens instantly when you add example, sometimes on lower-end devices the application might slow down for a bit

 visit the demo [here](https://cluster-11.github.io/open-mind/)